 Well!
 Reopening tabs are okay.
 What if the last thing you have closed is a chrome window with multiple tabs opened?
 Will the same trick work?
 Let's see.

-Don't Miss: How to View Browsing History in Google Chrome
+- Read: How to View Browsing History in Chrome

 How to Reopen Closed Window in Chrome?

-- To reopen closed window in chrome, just use keyboard shortcut
+To reopen closed window in chrome you can use hotkeys.
+For Windows OS the keyboard shortcut is

-- And the beauty of this method is, chrome actually remembers if you have closed a tab or window in chronological order.
+And the beauty of this method is, chrome always remembers your browsing history no matter if it's a tab or window.
+And also it keeps track if you have closed a tab or window in chronological order.

-- Alternatively you can use context menu to re-open closed window.
+There is an alternative way to re-open window without using keys.
+That is the right context-menu.
+You can use it to undo closed window.
 Right-click on the tab bar in chrome and select 'Reopen Closed Window'.

 Using this simple method, you can reopen closed window in chrome browser.
 Those who like to have greater control over their browsing sessions can try this chrome extension 'Session Buddy' that allows to save, name and exit or reopen chrome windows/tabs at their will.